Pharmaceutical Biology

 Research Overview

-Natural products (NPs) (≡secondary metabolites) of microorganisms and medicinal plants remain among the most important sources for the development of new drug substances that are used to treat numerous diseases and infections.
-Research of the Pharmaceutical Biology Group is focusing on early stages of natural product-based drug discovery and on the characterization and biosynthetic investigation of bioactive metabolites obtained from selected species.
+Natural products (NPs) (≡secondary metabolites) of microorganisms and plants remain among the most important sources for the development of new drug substances that are used to treat numerous diseases and infections.
+Research of the Pharmaceutical Biology Group is focusing on early stages of NP-based drug discovery and on the characterization and biosynthetic investigation of bioactive metabolites obtained from selected species.

 The following three interconnected areas of research are being actively explored: